Australia vs India, day-night Test preview: Mithali Raj and Co brace for first pink-ball experience

 “Harman had injured her thumb while fielding that is why she is out.
 It has still not healed properly,” Mithali said on the eve of the match.

 Newcomer Yastika Bhatia, the find of the ODI series, could well be handed a Test debut in Kaur’s stead, with Jemimah Rodrigues being the other option.
 The opening combination of Smriti Mandhana and Shafali Verma is set with Mithali and Punam Raut, who lost her place in the ODI side, likely to play.
-Wicket-keeper Taniya Bhatia, who was pipped by Richa Ghosh in ODIs, is expected to be back behind the stumps in the longer format.
+Wicketkeeper Taniya Bhatia, who was pipped by Richa Ghosh in ODIs, is expected to be back behind the stumps in the longer format.

 Australia, on the other hand, have been dealt a blow ahead of the game with vice-captain Rachael Haynes ruled out due to a hamstring injury.
 Skipper Meg Lanning said the team will either pick a fast-bowling all-rounder or a specialist batter in her place.